Lyme carditis symptoms may go undiagnosed in Mexico

 Lyme carditis symptoms can be a serious complication of Lyme disease.
 While the condition is well-recognized in the United States, officials in Mexico are reluctant to acknowledge Lyme disease in their country.
 In a letter entitled “Advanced AV-block: Is it time to consider Lyme carditis as a differential diagnosis in Mexico?” physicians describe the challenges of proving that a patient has Lyme carditis.

 The authors highlight the case of a 23-year-old woman who presented to their hospital “with a chief complaint of dyspnea and chest pain and was found to have a third degree AV-block on the electrocardiogram (ECG)” in their discussion of Lyme carditis symptoms.

 A temporary pacemaker was implanted.
 And after an exhaustive work-up for other causes, the woman was eventually tested for Lyme disease.
-While Lyme carditis symptoms can be difficult to recognized, test results were positive by the Centers for Disease Control and Prevention (CDC) two-tier Western blot criteria.
+While Lyme carditis symptoms can be difficult to recognize, test results were positive by the Centers for Disease Control and Prevention (CDC) two-tier Western blot criteria.

 Unfortunately, despite a three-week course of intravenous ceftriaxone, the woman required a permanent pacemaker.
 “At 3-month follow-up, she was still dependent on pacing,” writes Carrizales-Sepulveda and colleagues.

 They argue that the woman lived in an endemic region and had visited the hospital with complaints consistent with Lyme carditis symptoms four weeks earlier.
 The authors cite the CDC, pointing out that “a region can be considered as endemic for [Lyme disease] if: at least two confirmed cases have been previously acquired or in which established populations of a known tick vector are infected with B. burgdorferi.”Officials reluctant to acknowledge Lyme disease exists in Mexico.
 Click To Tweet